vectara/vectara-docs/www/docs/console-ui/corpus_create.md

 The Data tab also lets you take a Vectara test drive by loading sample data from an employee handbook PDF.

 ## Query

-The Query tab lets you ask questions about your data.
-You can also use Advanced options and use the Search Inspector to copy and paste queries in your application code and view responses
+The [Query tab](/docs/console-ui/corpus-query-configuration) lets you ask questions about your data.
+You can also use Advanced options and show the API request to copy and paste queries in your application code and view responses.

 ## Analytics

 The Analytics tab provides usage statistics about the corpus and you can download this data in `.SVG`, `.PNG`, or `.CSV` format.

-and configuration information about the embedding model, indexing semantics, and filter attributes.
-Click Edit to modify the filter attributes from this page.

 ## Access Control

-The Access Control tab defines the users and roles that have access to the corpus.
+The Access control tab defines the users and roles that have access to the corpus.
 You can also [create new user roles](/docs/learn/authentication/role-based-access-control), a default role, and [API keys](/docs/console-ui/api-access-overview) associated with this corpus.